 The Advisory Agency, except as to Sec.
-11.1.3.P.1.b.iii., shall require retention of a protected tree at its existing location, if the tree is officially designated as an Historical Monument or as part of an Historic Preservation Overlay Zone.
+11.1.3.P.1.b.iii.
+(Required Determinations), shall require retention of a protected vegetation at its existing location, if the protected vegetation is officially designated as an Historical Monument or as part of an Historic Preservation Overlay Zone.